vrnvrn/mentor-graph/runbook.md

 - Experiment with filtering & sorting algorithms

 Note: Ran into rate limit errors when generating dummy data.
 Reached out on the Discord for more info, created doc with more information.

+## Final Phase: Debugging

+In Progress:
+- Checking Arkiv functions and adding console logs to debug sudden TTL issue

+Note: As we are starting to experiment with more complex UI/UX design, some Arkiv functions have started to have issues that worked previously.